Birding Crystal Reservoir

 Crystal Reservoir is located on the Ash Meadows National Wildlife, about 2 hours northwest of Las Vegas and about 0.6 miles south of the Refuge Office.

-From Las Vegas, drive out to the Refuge Office.
-From the Refuge Office (Table 1, Site 691), drive out to the main refuge road.
-Turn right onto the main road and drive east for 1.1 miles the Crystal Reservoir access road.
-The main road curves to the right, and when it starts to curve back to the left, watch for a small sign and a dirt road to the right (Site 692).
-Follow the Crystal Reservoir access road for about 0.5 miles to a fork.
-The road to the left runs south along the lake to near the southeast corner.
-Continue straight at the fork for another 0.2 miles to reach a parking area on northwest corner of the lake by the dam (Site 500).
-Depending on the time of day, viewing might be better from one side of the lake or the other to keep the sun out of your eyes (i.e., in the morning, bird from the east side looking west; in the afternoon, bird from the west side looking east).
+From Las Vegas, drive out to the Ash Meadows Visitor Center.
+From the Visitor Center (Table 1, Site 1588), drive east on Spring Meadows Road for 0.8 miles to Crystal Reservoir Road, on the right (Site 0692).
+Follow Crystal Reservoir Road for about 0.5 miles to a fork.
+The road to the left runs south along the lake towards the southeast corner.
+Continue straight at the fork for another 0.2 miles to reach a parking area on northwest corner of the lake by the dam (Site 0500).
+Depending on the time of day, viewing might be better from one side of the lake or the other to keep the sun out of your eyes.

 Hours